jvenkit1/kv-store/README.md

 - **Local reads can be stale.** Cross-replica read-your-writes is not guaranteed.
 - **Followers reject writes.** Clients receive 503 with no `Location` header (paxos-go doesn't yet expose leader identity to followers).
 - **No idempotency for client retries.** A retried write may be applied twice (harmless for SET/DELETE; unsafe for future CAS).

-See [Implementation_Plan.md](./Implementation_Plan.md) §2 for the rationale and §M6/M7 for the stretch fixes.